remap/ndn-pi/TUTORIAL.md

 commands.

 In the example, the setLight commands do not require signing, meaning that anyone can turn the lights on or off, not just an IoT node in your network.
+We will now enforce signing for one of the LEDs in the multi-node.

+This part of the tutorial is best run across at least two Raspberry Pis, as running four nodes at once may overburden the NDN forwarder on a single Pi.

-To see this, we will make a copy of the viewer node configuration with a completely different network name.
+First, we will make a copy of the viewer node configuration with a completely different network name.

 Run

         ndn-config viewer.conf

-In 'Edit network name settings', change the 'Network prefix' to something else, such as
+In 'Edit network name settings', change the 'Network prefix' to something else, such as 'otherhome'.
+Save this as 'other\_viewer.conf'.
+You will also need to run a controller with the same network name, else the viewer node will not run at all.
+To do this, you may run `ndn-config` with no arguments.
+Change the network name to match your new network prefix, and make sure the controller and device name are the same.
+For example:

+       Network prefix: otherhome
+       Node name: controller
+       Controller name: controller

+Save this new configuration as  'other\_controller.conf'.

+Finally, we will turn on signing for one of the LEDs in the multi-LED node.
+Run

+        ndn-config led_multi.conf

+Go to 'Edit command list' and edit one of the commands.
+Use the 'Toggle signed' button to make the command signed.
+ Save this configuration under a new name, such as 'led_multi_signed.conf'.

+Now, make sure at least the following nodes are running in your network:

+    *  Default controller (`python -m ndn_pi.iot_controller`)
+    *  Modified multi-LED node (`sudo -E python led_multi_node.py led_multi_signed.conf`)
+    *  Other controller (`python -m ndn_pi.iot_controller other_controller.conf`)
+    *  Modified viewer (`python viewer.py other_viewer.conf`)

+Now try to turn the LEDs on and off.
+You will find